siv-io/Index-AI-Chat-Search/README.md

 ## Features

+- 🔍 **Semantic Search**: Search through your chats with context and meaning
 - 🔏 **Privacy First**: Your data never leaves your computer ([How it works](#how-it-works))
-- 🔍 **Semantic Search**: Search through your conversations using context
 - 🤖 **Multi-Platform Support**: Works with ChatGPT, Claude, and Perplexity
 - ⚡ **Fast & Efficient**: Local processing with vector embeddings
 - 🔄 **Auto-Sync**: Automatically processes new conversations